 - (z) the credit rating of the Guarantor is an assessment of its ability to pay obligations, including those on the Certificates.
-Consequently, actual or anticipated declines in the credit rating of the Guarantor may affect the market value of the Certificates;

-- (aa) the Certificates are linked to the Underlying Stock and subject to the risk that the price of the Underlying Stock may decline.
-The following is a list of some of the significant risks associated with the Underlying Stock:
+Consequently, actual or anticipated declines in the credit rating of the Guarantor may affect the market value of the Certificates; - (aa) the Certificates are linked to an index and subject to risks broadly similar to those attending any investment in a broadly-based portfolio of assets, the risk that the general level of prices for such assets may rise.
+The following is a list of some of the significant risks associated with an index:

-- Historical performance of the Underlying Stock does not give an indication of future performance of the Underlying Stock.
-It is impossible to predict whether the price of the Underlying Stock will fall or rise over the term of the Certificates; and

-- The price of the Underlying Stock may be affected by the economic, financial and political events in one or more jurisdictions, including the stock exchange(s) or quotation system(s) on which the Underlying Stock may be traded;
+- Historical performance of the index does not give an indication of future performance of this index.
+It is impossible to predict whether the value of the index will fall or rise over the term of the Certificates; and - The level of the index or indices may be affected by the economic, financial and political events in one or more jurisdictions, including the stock exchange(s) or quotation system(s) on which any securities or derivatives comprised in the index or indices may be traded.